sabotage-linux/sabotage/README.md

 `utils/dlinfo.sh` will return the file stats and sha512sum for easy copying and pasting into your new package.

+### Package Name Guideline

+Package names may consist of the following characters: a-z 0-9 - i.e: lower-case and numbers only, dash to separate.

+Perl5 modules from cpan must be named as perl5-Module-Submodule, for examples perl5-XML-Parser.
+Uppercase should be applied exactly as in the module name.

+Python modules must be named as python-module.
+example: python-setuptools

+Following this convention makes it possible to use package names in regexes or URLs without having to escape or encode/decode them.

 ### Package Sources and Philosophy